chungers/infrakit/README.md

 1. Set `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, and `AZURE_STG_ACCOUNT_KEY`
    environment variables.
-The first two are for authenticating your IAM role with the AWS API, and `AZURE_STG_ACCOUNT_KEY` is the key for accessing the `dockereditions` (you can access this in the account's settings in the Azure portal). _(Note): At the time of writing the Moby build process also assumes valid credentials stored at `$HOME/.aws/credentials`, but this will be revised soon to require only the environment variables)._
+The first two are for authenticating your IAM role with the AWS API, and `AZURE_STG_ACCOUNT_KEY` is the key for accessing the `dockereditions` storage account (you can access this in the account's settings in the Azure portal). _(Note): At the time of writing the Moby build process also assumes valid credentials stored at `$HOME/.aws/credentials`, but this will be revised soon to require only the environment variables)._  You will also need to ensure that the machine where you invoke the build has SSH access to the `git@github.com:docker/moby` repo.
 2. Revise the `Makefile` top-level variables to have the proper settings, e.g.
    Docker version and `betaX` tag.
 3. Run `make clean && make release` (`make release REGION=us-east-1` if needed,